Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 6. Free activities and tours in Italy

-Although travel around Italy is expensive, you don’t have to be a millionaire or anything near to that.
+Although travel around Italy is expensive, you don’t have to be a millionaire or anything near that.
 You can find multiple ways to entertain yourself with a low budget or even for free.

 7. Free entrances on the first Sunday of the month